randyleahy/pands-project/README.md

 The resulting histogram shows that the Setosa plant has the shortest sepal length, with most of it's scores clustered between 4.5 and 5.5cm.
 Iris-Virginica has the largest sepal length with most of it's scores clustered between 6 and 8cm.
 Iris-Versicolor occupies the middle range between the two.
-This implies if we're looking at sepal length alone, an Iris plant with a very long sepal it's likely a Virginica.
+This implies if we're looking at sepal length alone, an Iris plant with a very long sepal is likely a Virginica.
 Conversely if the sepal is very short it's likely a Setosa.

 Our next histogram, created with the below code shows a similar pattern but for petal length.